TIP TIG KEY HOLE ON STAINLESS OR ON ANY METAL

 Note how thick the flange is, and the weld fluidity and minuscule weld HAZ

-For more than a decade Elon Musk and his peers in the Aerospace, Defense, Food Processing, Power, Medical and Oil industries that welded stainless and other alloys, ignored the weld potential of what you see in the next Stainless video.
+For more than a decade in the Aerospace, Defense, Food Processing, Power, Medical and Oil industries that welded stainless and other alloys, the majority of weld decision makers have ignored the weld potential of what you see in the next Stainless video.

 NOTE THE STAINLESS TIP TIG WELD SPEED OF 15 SECONDS TO WELD 15 INCHES.
 From gauge to any thickness the weld benefits are the same.
 One or two hands on the torch.
 No foot control.
 Typically two weld settings for all the stainless welds in your shop.
 Weld Vertical, weld vertical down, horizontal or overhead, its all the same and the skills can be taught in a few hours.
 No weld cleaning, grinding or weld fumes, i guess this is not enough reasons to create CHANGE in your weld shop.